 We use our motorhome in winter and there are plenty of advantages in doing so.
-There is less traffic on the roads, the beauty spots are quieter, the campsites have spaces and there are fewer people around.
+There is less traffic on the roads, the beauty spots are quieter.
+Also the campsites have spaces and there are fewer people around.

-On this page we will speak about motorhoming during winter in the UK and give you some top tips if you’re going to be storing your van throughout the colder months.
+On this page we will speak about motorhoming during winter in the UK.
+We’ll give you some top tips if you’re going to be storing your van throughout the colder months.